 Your organisation must use the funds in line with the project purpose as outlined in your grant agreement.
 If you are unable to complete the project or use grant funds for purposes other than outlined in your grant agreement, you may be required to return the funds to Multicultural Affairs.
 Please contact Multicultural Affairs on 1300 239 468 as early as possible to discuss any changes to your project.
 No changes will be considered after the end date of the grant agreement.

 You can complete your organisation’s acquittal online after funds have been expended.
 An acquittal form will be added to your Smarty Grants account shortly after your grant agreement is issued.

 To view the form, your organisation’s registered user must first be Logged In to the account.
 Once logged in, click on the My Submissions link near the top left of the screen and the acquittal form will be directly underneath the successful application.

 Refer to these instructions to find out more.

 Yes.
 All purchased items obtained with one off grant funding require a receipt to be kept for five years.
-A copy of all receipts over $100 must be submitted when your organisation acquits the funding for 2020-21.
+A copy of all receipts over $100 must be submitted when your organisation acquits the funding.